 Very little is known of the country making its first trip to South Africa for a match that will mark the reopening, after renovations, of the 42 000 capacity Royal Bafokeng Stadium, one of the Confederations and World Cup venues.

 In this part of the world Norway is more likely to be known for the invaluable geography lessons on fjords than its football prowess.

 Many will be surprised to know that this small European country with a population of only 4,6-million people has been to three World Cup finals.
-The Norwegians were at the 1983, 1994 and 1998 finals.
-It is no wonder that the 1990s stand out as the best years of Norwegian football.

 “We enjoyed a golden era during the Nineties under a coach named Egil Roger Olsen who ironically will be in charge of the team when they visit here,” said Siem.

 Many South Africans may well say “so what”.